Seizure on wages: what are the employer's obligations?

 Please note

-- Return to Employment Benefit (RWA)
+- Return to Work Allowance (RTO)

-- Solidarity allowance for the elderly (Aspa)
+- Solidarity Allowance for the Elderly (Aspa)

 - Unemployment benefits (allowances, aids and any other benefits paid by France Travail - formerly Pôle emploi -)

-- Voluntary retirement allowance
+- Voluntary Retirement Benefit

-- Sickness, maternity and child benefit
+- Daily sickness, maternity and child benefit

-- Disability pensions and annuities
+- Disability pensions and life annuities

-- Retirement and survivors' pensions.
+- Retirement pensions and survivor's pensions.

-- Custom Battery Allowance (Apa)
+- Personalized Autonomy Allowance (Apa)

 - Specific Solidarity Allowance (SSA)

-- Redundancy payments
+- Severance payments

 - Retirement allowances